 - delays in language development

-The best intervention for postpartum depression or anxiety is early treatment– with support for moms and families, counseling, and sometimes medicine.
+The best intervention for postpartum depression or anxiety is early treatment – with support for moms and families, counseling, and sometimes medicine.

-The Perinatal Behavioral Health Services (PBHS) team at Washington University School of Medicine in St. Louis, MO – with the help of the Barnes Foundation and the Missouri Child and Family Health Coalition– provides screening, evaluation and treatment for women and their partners who are experiencing pregnancy-related or postpartum stress, depression, anxiety, and mood disorders.
+The Perinatal Behavioral Health Services (PBHS) team at Washington University School of Medicine in St. Louis, MO – with the help of the Barnes Foundation and the Missouri Child and Family Health Coalition – provides screening, evaluation and treatment for women and their partners who are experiencing pregnancy-related or postpartum stress, depression, anxiety, and mood disorders.

 The PBHS team specializes in helping women manage stress and practice coping skills.
 We are dedicated to improving women’s physical and mental health through individual consultations, therapy, referrals and medication management.
 We are committed to working closely with OB/GYN and women’s health care providers to enhance physical and psychological well-being, restore functioning and improve quality of life.

-Here are resources to help you get started finding the support you need for mood disorders during or after pregnancy.
 Some of these are national organizations, other are local to the greater St. Louis area.
 Special thanks to the PBHS team for pulling together these resources and getting permission from them to publish.

 Nurses for Newborns

 At no cost to you, Nurses for Newborns will send a registered nurse to visit you at home to check up on both you and your baby’s health.
 The nurses are a wonderful source of information for new and experienced moms about infant care, feeding, and signs to look for that indicate you may need to call the doctor.
 If you have ongoing concerns about your baby’s health, or you need ongoing support, your nurse will continue to visit as needed.
 If you are struggling with postpartum depression or anxiety, please tell your nurse so she can provide additional recommendations.
 We suggest you call before you leave the hospital or shortly after you return home to set up the first appointment.